telerik/kendo-ui-core/docs/web/sortable/overview.md

     </script>
 ```

-The `cursor` option changes the cursor style **only while the item is being dragged**.
-You may change the on-hover cursor with CSS.
+The `cursor` option changes the cursor style only for the time while the item is dragged.
+If you want to changhe the cursor type on `hover`, use CSS.

-#### Example - grab/grabbing cursor on hover
+The example below demonstrates how to grab the cursor on `hover`.

+###### Example

 ```html
     <ul id="sortable">